Housing and Biosecurity

 Australia:

-Cattle in our JBS Australia feedlots are housed in groups in open-pen, dirt lots.
+Cattle in our JBS Australia feedlots are housed in groups in open pens with a surface of compacted suitable material.
 Pen stocking rates meet or exceed industry standards and are based on the animal’s expected final weight...

 Australia:

-Cattle in our JBS Australia feedlots are housed in groups in open-pen, dirt lots.
+Cattle: Cattle in our JBS Australia feedlots are housed in groups in open pens with a surface of compacted suitable material.
 Pen stocking rates meet or exceed industry standards and are based on the animal’s expected final weight.
 Cattle have access to an unlimited supply of clean water and are fed twice daily.
 The pens are sloped for proper drainage during winter months and wet periods to provide cattle a dry place to lie down and reduce mud in the pens.
-For feedlots that are located in regions with extreme weather, shade is provided to prevent heat stress, and bedding is supplied to provide a dry and warm place to lie down when temperatures drop.
+In feedlots located in regions with extreme weather conditions, shade structures are provided to prevent heat stress, and bedding is supplied during winter months to support a dry and warm place for cattle to lie down.

-In our Huon hatchery systems, fish are housed in specifically designed tank or pond systems that meet RSPCA standards.
-Water quality parameters are monitored and managed to maintain levels within required ranges and feed systems are designed to optimize distribution of feed to the population.
-In marine systems, fish are housed in fortress pens with double netting designed to keep predators away from stock.
-Pen volumes are large to ensure plenty of room for schooling behavior and allow stocking densities to be kept within suitable ranges.
+Salmon: In our Australian hatchery systems, fish are housed in specifically designed tank or pond systems.
+Water quality parameters are monitored and managed with engineered specific technology to maintain water quality levels and reduce water use and release impacts.
+Feeding systems are digitally managed using cameras and remote operational management that includes feeding behavioral monitoring designed to optimize distribution to the population.
+In marine systems, fish are housed in fortress pens with double netting, designed to keep predators away from stock.
+Pen volumes are large to provide opportunities for natural schooling behavior, and stocking densities are controlled according to permit regulations, licenses and best practices.

 Brazil: